-I-O duplexing commands are similar to the I-O Font Change commands.
-These commands are placed on the first line of the document prior to any text.
-If the command is not on the first line, first printed position the commands do not take effect until the second page of the document).
+Duplexing commands are similar to the Font Change commands.
+These commands are placed on the first line of the document prior to any text (if not on the first line, the commands do not take effect until the second page of the document).
 The commands are:

-- ¬D0 for simplex printing
+\neg D0 for simplex printing

-- ¬D1 for duplex printing
+¬D1 for duplex printing

-- ¬D2 for duplex printing (tumble)
+$\neg D2$ for duplex printing (tumble)

-The printer will print using the currently selected mode, simplex or duplex, until the mode is changed.
+When the printer receives a duplexing command, it prints in that mode until another printing command is received.
+Place the simplex command at the end of the document to return the printer to simplex mode.
 Envelope printing between documents does not change the printer's mode.

-The 5250 SCS Printer Emulation session can be set to duplexing mode through Host Download command 33.
+The 5250 SCS Printer Emulation session can also be set to duplexing mode through Host Download command 33.
 The options are:

-- 0 = Simplex
+0 = Simplex

-- 1 = Duplex
+1 =Duplex

-- 2 = Duplex(tumble) printing
+2 = Duplex(tumble) printing

-Using Host Download Command, type &%Z33,1 or &%Z33,2 into the document or on the screen and print the document or the screen to set the 5250 SCS Printer Emulation session to duplex printing. &%Z33,0 returns to simplex mode.
+Using Host Download Command, type &%Z33,1 or &%Z33,2 into the document or on the screen and print the document or the screen to set the 5250 SCS Printer Emulation session to duplex printing.
+To return to simplex printing, type and print &%Z33,0.

-On some duplex printing, if the last page is single sided, the last page may remain in the printer with the form feed light on.
-When the next job is sent, this page will be ejected.
-To manually eject the last page, take the printer off-line, and then press the FORM FEED button to eject the last page.
-Put the printer back on-line.
+On some duplex printing, if the last page is single sided, the last page may remain in the printer.
+The form feed light remains on.
+When the next print job is sent, this page will be ejected.
+To manually eject the last page, take the printer off-line by pressing the ONLINE button, and then press the FORM FEED button to eject the last page.
+Put the printer back on-line by pressing the ONLINE button once more.